-- 8.2.11 Wherever possible, the sludge tank shall be located below the heavy fuel oil separator.
-If this is not possible, the sludge tank shall be situated close to the heavy fuel oil purifier in such a way that the discharge line to the tank can be inclined at the maximum gradient; the pipeline shall, wherever possible, be straight or fitted with large radius elbows. - 8.2.12 The sludge tank shall be designed so that oil sludge has free access to the suction line.
-If this is not possible, the suction opening or the submersible pump shall be arranged so that the oil sludge path to the suction opening is as short as possible. - 8.2.13 The pump fit for transferring high viscosity oil sludge shall be self-priming, have means to prevent dry running and a discharge pressure of at least 0,4 MPa.
+8.2.11 Wherever possible, the sludge tank shall be located below the heavy fuel oil separator.
+If this is not possible, the sludge tank shall be situated close to the heavy fuel oil purifier in such a way that the discharge line to the tank can be inclined at the maximum gradient; the pipeline shall, wherever possible, be straight or fitted with large radius elbows.

+8.2.12 The sludge tank shall be designed so that oil sludge has free access to the suction line.
+If this is not possible, the suction opening or the submersible pump shall be arranged so that the oil sludge path to the suction opening is as short as possible.

+8.2.13 The pump fit for transferring high viscosity oil sludge shall be self-priming, have means to prevent dry running and a discharge pressure of at least 0,3 MPa.

-The pump delivery, in m3/h, may be determined by the formula
+The pump delivery, in m/h, may be determined by the formula

-$$Q = V/t (8.2.13)$$
+$$Q = V/t$$

-where $V = \text{capacity of the oil residue (sludge) tank to be determined by the formulae given in 8.2.1; <math>t = \text{emptying time equal to 4 h.}$
+where V = capacity of the oil residue (sludge) tank to be determined by the formulae given in 8.2.1; t = emptying time equal to 4 h.
+In any case the pump delivery rate shall be not less than 2 m/h.